harttraveller/psarch/README.md

 # psarch

-Are you a researcher annoyed about the fact that the pushshift reddit archives are no longer available?
-We have something in common!

-Thankfully I archived them before they disappeared...
-If you did too, this package provides a straightforward way to interact with and query them.

-I'll add more docs soon.
+This python package allows you to run your own self hosted and searchable archive of reddit data.
+Originally it also allowed you to download the reddit archives from [files.pushshift.io](https://files.pushshift.io) however these are no longer available.

+If you saved pushshift reddit archives before they were nuked, you may still find this package useful.
+If you didn't save the archives, but you still want to use it to search the reddit archives, more information can be found on the [documentation](https://www.harttraveller.com/psarch/) website.